raspberrypilearning/gpio-music-box/en/step_3.md

 ![playing-sounds](images/playing-sounds.png)
 --- /task ---

-If you don't hear the sound, check that your speakers or headphones are working and that your volume is turned up.
+If you don't hear any sound, check that your speakers or headphones are working and that the volume is turned up.